arslankhurshid/lip-app/README.md

 The home-page of the project is http://lip-app.eu, news can be fount on our blog http://lernen-ist-persoenlich.blogspot.co.at

-The App is developed by Verein Offenes Lernen, ZVR 066113569 licensed by "Creative Commons Namensnennung - Nicht-kommerziell - Weitergabe unter gleichen Bedingungen 4.0 International Lizenz", Austria.
+The App is developed by Verein Offenes Lernen, ZVR 066113569 licensed by "Creative Commons Namensnennung - Nicht-kommerziell - Weitergabe unter gleichen Bedingungen 3.0 International Lizenz", Austria.
 Instead of CC a GPLv2 license might be applied, as attached to this repository.
+Other licenses can be granted upon request.

 This repository contains the code for the app and everything that is required to improve it.
 For documentation please have a look at the app's blog http://lernen-ist-persoenlich.blogspot.co.at/search/label/Dokumentation